iepathos/hello-numerai/README.md

 ./run.sh
 ```

+First Upload (Step 1/3 of Tutorial)
-Then upload the output predict.pkl to Numer.ai
+Upload the output predict.pkl to Numer.ai

+Feature Neutralization (Step 2/3 of Tutorial)
+Upload the output predict_neutral.pkl to Numer.ai